-HSN is by far the best known logical system of classification and identification of 98% + goods in the world and is widely acknowledged in 200 + countries across the world.
+HSN is by far the best known logical system of classification and identification of more than 98% of goods in the world and is widely acknowledged in 200 + countries across the world.

 HSN in Indian Context:

 The new generation, GST module in India is designed for syncing only with the HSN codes and every product or service will get classified accordingly.
-Although, the Central Excise and Customs department has been using since 1986, however, the new GST regime has 2 more digits added to it, giving it furthermore clarity.
+Although, While the Central Excise and Customs department has been using it since 1986, the new GST regime has 2 more digits added to the code, giving it more clarity and detail.
 The Indian businesses will use a 3 layered HSN configuration.

 Applicability of HSN:

-Businesses with a turnover of < 1.5 crores, do not need any HSN code.
+- Businesses with an aggregate turnover of up to 1.5 crores in the preceding financial year do not need any HSN code.

-Businesses with a turnover of > 1.5 crores but < 5 crores will use a 2 digit HSN code.
+- Businesses with an aggregate turnover between 1.5 crores and 5 crores in the preceding finanical year will use a 2 digit HSN code.

-Businesses with a turnover of >5 crores will use a 4 digit HSN code.
+- Businesses with an aggregate turnover of >5 crores in the preceding financial year will use a 4 digit HSN code.

 Decoding Digits of the HSN Code:

-While the sections hint about the broader family, the chapters go in deep details and categorize more specifically.
-For instance, Section 11 talks broadly about textile and its produces while the Chapter 62 of Section 11 particularly describes accessories for men and women.
+While the sections hint about the broader family, the chapters go into deep details and categorize more specifically.
+For instance, Section 11 talks broadly about textile and its produces while Chapter 62 of Section 11 particularly describes accessories for men and women.

 Furthermore, the chapters have been bifurcated into headings and sub-headings.
-All headings have a product attached to them, like, in chapter 62, heading 13 covers all types of textile handkerchiefs whereas heading 14 covers scarves and shawls of all types.
-Digging a bit deeper, handkerchief made of material other than textile also fall under the chapter 62 but with a different heading and the HSN code for the same is 62.13.90, where 90 is the product code for handkerchiefs made of other textile materials.
+All headings have a product attached to them, for example, in Chapter 62, Heading 13 covers all types of textile handkerchiefs whereas heading 14 covers scarves and shawls of all types.
+Digging a bit deeper, handkerchief made of a material other than textile also fall under Chapter 62 but with a different heading and the HSN code for the same is 62 13 90, where 90 is the product code for handkerchiefs made of other textile materials.
 The GST Council has put two more digits for a micro classification of the products.
-For a handkerchief made of human fiber, the HSN code is 184.108.40.206 and for a handkerchief made of silk or silk waste, the HSN code is 220.127.116.11.
+For a handkerchief made of human fiber, the HSN code is 62 13 90 10 and for a handkerchief made of silk or silk waste, the HSN code is 62 13 90 90.